han-ziqi/han-ziqi.github.io/_portfolio/Deep Learning Project.md

 collection: portfolio
 ---

+For more information, you can [check this Repository in my Github](https://github.com/han-ziqi/DeepLearning-openaigym).

 In this project, I
 - Compared the [Q-learning algorithm](https://en.wikipedia.org/wiki/Q-learning) with the AC algorithm
 - Introduced the [A2C algorithm](https://towardsdatascience.com/understanding-actor-critic-methods-931b97b6df3f)